loperamidetv/DSA/readme.md

 #### For the future...
 For now, I'm gonna implement what I planned to do, in the future we will see...
 Probably... :
+* Reverse the linked list by iteration
-* Reverse the linked list
+* Reverse the linked list by recursion
+* Display the list in reverse